lolojay/Azure-500-Labs-and-Learning/LABS/LAB_2MFAConditionalAccessandEntraIDProtection.md

 # Implementing  Azure MFA

-##### It is very important to note that in Vero Company there are 6 on-site Employees excluding the IT-department, 2 Managers and 1 Central Manager.
+##### It is very important to note that in Vero Company there are 6 on-site Employees excluding the IT, 2 Managers and 1 Central Manager.
 ##### The IT-department will manage and secure all employees and Managers.

 ##### In the IT-department there is just 1 employee managing the infrastructure of the company.